dhia-sarraj/github-3d-contribution-calendar/README.md

 Feel free to open an issue or submit a pull request!
 Clear and concise changes help us review and merge them more efficiently.

-**Note:** The calendar image might take a moment to load, especially if there's a lot of data or a slow internet connection.
+**⚠️ Note:** The calendar image might take a moment to load, especially if there's a lot of data or a slow internet connection.
 If you have any ideas on how to speed it up, we'd love to hear them!

 Thanks! ❤️